oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 servers), in the token.
 Restricting the use of the token to a specific scope is also RECOMMENDED.

-The authorization server MUST implement TLS.
-Which version(s) ought to be implemented will vary over time and will depend on the widespread deployment and known security vulnerabilities at the time of implementation.
+Risks related to token disclosure are mitigated by the mandatory usage of mechanisms providing confidentiality, authentication and integrity such as {{RFC8446}}

-To protect against token disclosure, confidentiality protection MUST be applied using TLS with a ciphersuite that provides confidentiality and integrity protection.
-This requires that the communication interaction between the client and the authorization server, as well as the interaction between the client and the resource server, utilize confidentiality and integrity protection.
+(see {{tls-version}}).
-Since TLS is mandatory to implement and to use with this specification, it is the preferred approach for preventing token disclosure via the communication channel.
-For those cases where the client is prevented from observing the contents of the token, token encryption MUST be applied in addition to the usage of TLS protection.
-As a further defense against token disclosure, the client MUST validate the TLS certificate chain when making requests to protected resources, including checking the Certificate Revocation List (CRL) {{RFC5280}}.
+if the client should be prevented from observing the contents of the token, token MUST be encrypted.

 Cookies are typically transmitted in the clear.
 Thus, any information contained in them is at risk of disclosure.
 Therefore,